Chiny91/Limbering-up/README.md

 # Limbering-up
-First test repo to learn about GitHub
+First test repo to learn about GitHub with added Python tinkering

-Adding a test line